volovikariel/medSizedProjects/README.md

 # Projects
 Updates on projects for which no code is shared, but for which I explain their purpose.

-## Currently working on OR finished projects:
+## Currently working on
 ___

+### .::A Database application for myself to log workouts and perform calculations to predict when I should deload::..

+## Finished projects
+___

-..::A custom tailored DBMS (Database Management System) for a small company::..
+### ..::A custom tailored DBMS (Database Management System) for a small company::..

   **Version** 2.0 sold!
 Here's some pictures